-Boston Medical Center alleviates alarm fatigue by decreasing noiseJanuary 15th, 2014 in Health /
+Boston Medical Center alleviates alarm fatigue by decreasing noiseJanuary 15, 2014 in Medicine & Health / Health

 Boston Medical Center (BMC) successfully reduced audible alarms as a way to combat alarm fatigue and improve patient safety.
 The hospital, one of two in the country that spearheaded this issue, implemented a novel cost-effective approach during a six-week pilot program that resulted in a drastic drop in audible alarms.
 The successful approach has since been expanded to all BMC inpatient medical surgical units and is being touted as a model for other hospitals working to combat alarm fatigue.